You are here:Home//Results//Deliverables

 Analysis of applied modeling approaches in the case studies

-The usage of models in lake and river basin management is often cumbersome and confusing due to the insufficient monitoring data, the opacity of complex models and to the uncertainty of predictions.
-Thus, clear guidance and criteria for model usage in lake management is needed.
 Deliverable 5.2-1:"Analysis of applied modeling approaches in the case studies" consists of results from the evaluation of case study models as a part of efforts of Task 4 and WP5.2 to provide river basin managers, stake holders and model end users with the guidance of model usage in the prediction of implications of pressure reduction and of management and in the optimal use of models in lake and catchment management.
 Interaction of monitoring, modeling and management will be particularly emphasized.

 The usability of empirical and mechanistic models in the prediction of impact of catchment management strategies and of climate change on pressures and ecological status of Lake Veluwe in Netherlands and Lake Pyhäjärvi in Finland were analyzed.
 Communication between modelers and users throughout the modeling processes were reviewed.
 Supplementary experience from the modeling of Norwegian lakes was gained.

-The analysis was based on the model benchmark criteria and the quality assurance (QA) guidance tools developed by BMW ( Benchmark models for the water framework directive ), the criteria of models in the implementation of TMDL analysis in US (Reckhow 2001) and HarmoniQuA (HArmonised Modelling Tools for Integrated Basin Management for implementing the Water Framework Directive") projects, respectively.
+The analysis was based on the model benchmark criteria and the quality assurance (QA) guidance tools developed by BMW (Benchmark models for the water framework directive), the criteria of models in the implementation of TMDL analysis in US (Reckhow 2001) and HarmoniQuA (Harmonised Modelling Tools for Integrated Basin Management for implementing the Water Framework Directive") projects, respectively.
 The criteria and the guidelines were used to assess the choosing and using of models in the implementation of WFD.

 deliverable preview